Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Clang: the better compiler?

-For example, on the mentioned test case (around $60,000$ particles) and hardware, the average runtime of the forces computation kernels is $11.3$ms when compiling with \code{nvcc} 11.4, with the next most expensive kernels being the parallel reduction used to compute the forces and torques exerted by the fluid on the obstacle ($1.12\cdot10^{-1}$ms) and the integration step itself ($4.94\cdot10^{-2}$ms); taking into account the other smaller contributions, forces computation takes around $96.7\%$ of the integration step.
-When building with Clang~12, the forces computation kernels drops to $7.59$ms of runtime on average, with the reduction taking around $9.79\cdot10^{-2}$ms and the integration taking $6\cdot10^{-2}$ms, and taking into account the other contributions, forces computation takes around $95.1\%$ of the integration step.

-Among the ancillary tasks, the most time-consuming are the particle sorting (in the dam break test case, $4.7\cdot10^{-1}$ms on average, with $<1\%$ variation between compilers) and the neighbors list construction (in the dam break test case, $1.6$ms on average, with $<10\%$ variation between compilers).
-Since these are only run every 10 iterations in the test case in question, their impact on the runtime is an order of magnitude lower than the integration loop.

-With the forces kernels taking over $95\%$ of the integration step (regardless of compiler), it's clear how the performance gain on their execution eclipses any other slowdown, and accounts, almost entirely on its own, for the speed-up observed in the overall program execution.

 A second surprising result came with the release of Clang~13, testing on which resulted in performances within less than $20\%$ of those obtained when comping with \code{nvcc} (sometimes in excess, sometimes in defect, depending on test case and GPU architecture).
-Compared to the consistently improved performance of Clang~12 (that reached $460\%$ of the \code{nvcc} performance on large-scale simulations running on an RTX 3090 GPU), the results from Clang~13 were considered a regression in the compiler, and reported as an issue to the Clang developers~\cite{clang13_regression}.
+Compared to the consistently improved performance of Clang~12 the results from Clang~13 were considered a regression in the compiler, and reported as an issue to the Clang developers~\cite{clang13_regression}.

 A more thorough analysis of the forces kernels revealed that the key to the performance differences was in the usage of the stack.
 On~GPU, use of the stack is particularly nefarious, as it involves the use of appropriately reserved global memory, which is no less than two orders of magnitude slower than registers, and can introduce significant latency in hot-path code.
-Two elements were in fact surprising about the stack usage reported for forces (and many other) kernels: the first was that, since all device functions are marked with the \code{always\_inline} attribute in GPUSPH, there \emph{should} have been no stack usage at all; and the second was the question why Clang up~to version~12 managed to avoid it, whereas the other compilers (all \code{nvcc} version and Clang~13 and higher) required it.
+Two elements were in fact surprising about the stack usage reported for the forces (and many other) kernels: the first was that, since all device functions are marked with the \code{always\_inline} attribute in GPUSPH, there \emph{should} have been no stack usage at all; and the second was the question why Clang up~to version~12 managed to avoid it, whereas the other compilers (all \code{nvcc} version and Clang~13 and higher) required it.

 While the latter remains a mystery to date, resolved in Clang~14 by introducing an additional optimization pass in the compilation of CUDA code, the first question was answered by discovering the culprit in the virtual inheritance involved in the definition of the neighbors list iterators.
 Avoiding this was key to providing a significant performance boost across compilers.